beetank/nodejs-scaler/README.md

 calculator.addition(3, 4); // O/P: 7
 ```
 ### 3.3 Child Process Module
 - Child process is a node module which is used to create a sub-process within a script.
-(Refer folder 3.3).
+(Refer folder 3/3.3).

+### 3.4 OS Module
+- Used to get info about the system in which environment is being run.
+(Refer folder 3/3.4).

+### 3.5 Path Module
+- Used to deal with paths of files and folders.
+(Refer folder 3/3.5).